Floating Insertion Editing

 Note!
 B represents space in the above table.

-Floating insertion is especially useful when dealing with currency values in financial applications, as it allows for cleaner, more human-readable representations of amounts, especially when the value varies in length.
+Floating insertion is especially useful when dealing with currency values in financial applications.
+It is for cleaner, more human-readable representations of amount when the value varies in length.